AaronNHorvitz/Time-Series-Diagnostics/README.md

 <b><i>time_series_diagnostic_main(index,actual,predicted, show_diagnostic_plots = True, show_performance_measures = True, show_ACF_PACF_plots = True, show_values = True)</i></b>

-## Here are is a description of the elements in the code.
+## Here is a description of the elements in the code.

 -<b>'index'</b>     is the ordered index of values.
 This could be daily, monthly, annual values, or just an ordered set of values in -series.